hosseinnassiri/azuresamples-servicebus-functionapp/README.md

 Copy the application id and add to github secrets of your repository:

 - API_APP_APPID: **Audience**, the backend application which exposes some api and expects to receive the access jwt token
-- CLIENT_APP_APPID: **Issuer**, the client application which has access to the exposed api and initiates the access token request
+- CLIENT_APP_APPID: the client application which has access to the exposed api and initiates the access token request

 References: